 Establishing Change Management KPIs

-Every business has heard of KPIs, or key performance indicators.
-But how do we use them, and what can they show us?
-If you think about it, KPIs are part of our daily lives.
+Key Performance Indicators (KPIs) are part of our daily lives.
 ESPN uses KPIs to discuss athletes’ performances and progress throughout the season, such as Steph Curry’s 3-point shooting percentage.
-Curry’s 3-point attempts and how many he actually makes throughout the season fall in the category of a KPI.
-Or, think about the smartwatch that monitors your exercise – tracking the number of steps taken or distance walked toward a daily fitness goal.
-Isn’t that a KPI as well?
+Our smartwatches monitoring steps monitor our exercise, tracking the number of steps taken or distance walked toward a daily fitness goal.

-Change management is the process of moving people from the current state to a desired future state.
-When change is made in any organization, it’s important for everyone to be on the same page and to understand the shift that is happening – whether it’s moving warehouse inventory tracking to an ERP system or transitioning to a new ERM software – and then enable an organization to embrace that change.
-Change management ensures a seamless transition for all stakeholders involved.
+Organizational Change Management (OCM) is the process of moving people from the current state to a desired future state.
+When change is made in any organization, it’s important for everyone to share the same vision for success – whether it’s moving warehouse inventory tracking to an ERP system or transitioning to a new ERM software.
+Change management activities and communications work to provide a seamless transition for all stakeholders involved but how does an organization know that it is successful?

-In my 15 years of change management experience, KPIs seem to be viewed as a destination and not a journey.
-KPIs are metrics for measurements; they are not goals.
-Rather, KPIs provide organizations with the metrics to monitor progress toward achieving set goals.
-They must be evaluated regularly to determine if those metrics are being met; if not, your business might need to 1) adjust the KPI, or 2) have a mitigation strategy in place.
+KPIs are often defined but may not always align to the vision for success.
+The challenge is getting the KPIs to have context and provide the right focus.
+KPIs are sometimes viewed as a destination and not a journey.
+KPIs are measurements; they are not goals.
+Rather, KPIs provide organizations with the information to monitor progress toward achieving goals.
+They must be evaluated regularly to determine if the KPIs are being met; if not, the business might need to adjust the KPI, or define and put a mitigation strategy in place.
 With any change management plan, businesses must consider and monitor KPIs throughout the entire change management journey as they work toward a successful, seamless implementation.

-• Change Management KPI: “We want to increase awareness in the first quarter by 20%.”
+• Change Management KPI: “Increase project awareness in the first quarter by 20%.”

-With direct feedback from employees – such as through surveys or focus groups – you will be able to measure progress toward that 20% project awareness goal.
+With direct feedback from employees through surveys or focus groups progress toward 20% project awareness can be measured.

-• Vague: “We want everyone to be trained on the new software.”
+• Vague KPI: “Everyone needs to be trained on the new software.”

 By including specific metrics for employee training, businesses can monitor the training process to ensure employees are comprehending the information provided and are prepared to go live.

-• Change Management KPI: “We want to go live with no more than a 10% drop from current levels,” or “We want zero calls to the HelpDesk.”
+• Change Management KPI: “Go-live with no more than a 10% drop from current levels or less than 20 calls to the help desk after two weeks of deploying.”

 Navigating Change Management KPIs